MicrosoftDocs/security/security-docs/operations/incident-response-playbook-app-consent.md

 ### Steps to protect your organization

-There are various consent attack types, but if you follow these recommended defenses, which mitigates all types of attacks, especially consent phishing, where attackers trick users into granting a malicious app access to sensitive data or other resources.
+There are various consent attack types, these recommended defenses mitigate all types of attacks, especially consent phishing, where attackers trick users into granting a malicious app access to sensitive data or other resources.
 Instead of trying to steal the user's password, an attacker is seeking permission for an attacker-controlled app to access valuable data.

 To help prevent consent attacks from affecting Microsoft Entra ID and Office 365, see the following recommendations:

 ### Set policies

-- This setting has user implications and may not be applicable for an environment.
+- This setting has user implications and might not be applicable for an environment.
 If you're going to allow any consents, ensure the administrators approve the requests.
 - Allow consents for applications from verified publishers only and specific types of permissions classified as low impact.

     > [!NOTE]